Game Name: Pony Island (2016)

 Developer: Daniel Mullins Games (Grav, Agent Maxwell: Master of Math)

-Platform: Windows, OSX, Linux, Mobile
+Platform: Windows, OSX, Linux, Mobile (reviewed on PC)

 Categories: On-Rails Adventure, Minimalist Puzzles, Minimalist Sidescrolling Action, Mouse-Only, Dark Comedy, Self-Aware Meta Gaming, Indie Experiment, Corrupted Nostalgia, Interactive Novel